jbenet/datadex/web/md/doc_quick-start.md

 ### Manage Dependencies with a Datafile

+It is possible to specify dataset dependencies using a `Datafile`.
+These tell data to download a set of datasets.
 Specify your dependencies in a `Datafile` in your project's root:
 ```
 % cat Datafile